SchulzLab/TEPIC/README.md

 * -o Prefix of the output files.
 * -p File containing position specific energy matrices (PSEM) (see next section for details).

-To additionaly compute TF-gene scores, the argument:
+To additionally compute TF-gene scores, the argument:
 * -a Genome annotation file (gtf).
 All genes contained in this file will be annotated.
 The file must have the original format provided by gencode, gzipped files are not supported.

 needs to be specified.